Industrial / Commercial Global Construction Newsletter

 Executive Summary:

-Some good news – it appears that the US economy and construction sector will not experience a full-blown economic recession as we move further into 2024.
-The Global energy transition and the transition from fossil fuels will continue to have a major impact on the Global Construction industry now and in the future.
+Some good news: it appears that the US economy and construction sector will not experience a full-blown economic recession as we move further into 2024.
+The Global energy transition and the retreat from fossil fuels will continue to have a major impact on the Global Construction industry now and in the future.

 # | Region | 2024 Value in Trillions $’s |